-At the time, a suspension bridge was the only type of structure that could cross the 1.6 km gap without needing many piers to be built in the aggressive river conditions.
-Also, a suspension bridge could carry the roadway high above the water, 37 metres above the level of the high tide, to allow larger ships to pass beneath it.
+At the time, a suspension bridge was the only type of structure that could cross the 1 mile (1.6 km gap without needing many piers to be built in the aggressive river conditions.
+Also, a suspension bridge could carry the roadway high above the water, 120 ft (37 metres) above the level of the high tide, to allow larger ships to pass beneath it.

 Suspension bridges carrying roadways had existed for well over 100 years – the nearby Clifton suspension bridge was designed in the 1830s.
 A suspension bridge has five main elements: the main suspension cables, the hangers that support the roadway from the main cables, the stiffening girder that reduces the deflections of the roadway as the traffic travels across the bridge, the towers that hold up the main cables, and the anchorages that resist the tension in the main cables.

 For more information on how do suspension bridges work